 The height of fashion

 Around 1840, scones became an essential part of the fashionable ritual of afternoon tea in England.
 This was popularised by Anna, the Duchess of Bedford, who was a close friend of Queen Victoria.
 One afternoon she requested some ‘light food’, which included tea, biscuits and scones.
-It’s said that she enjoyed it so much that she ordered it every afternoon and the English ritual of ‘Afternoon Tea’ was born.
+It’s said that she enjoyed it so much that she ordered it every afternoon and the English ritual of ‘Afternoon Tea’ was born – a tradition that continues today across cafés, hotels and specialist afternoon tea suppliers throughout the UK

 Jam or cream first?